 Marguerite was born on October 15, 1701, and was placed on the knee of her great-grandfather Pierre Boucher.

 Marguerite’s father died when she was seven years old.
-Four years later, Marguerite went to the Ursaline Monastery in Quebec City (which we hope to tour next week) and spent two years studying there.
+Four years later, her great-grandfather Pierre Boucher sent Marguerite to the Ursuline Monastery in Quebec City (which we hope to tour next week) and spent two years studying there.
 When she returned home, she helped her mother, helped to educate her siblings, and learned homemaking skills.

 Marguerite married the wealthy François d’Youville two months before her twenty-first birthday.
 Marguerite gave birth to six children, but only two survived to adulthood.
 The marriage was difficult, partly because her husband was away often, selling alcohol illegally to Amerindians.
 Her husband died when Marguerite was only 28 years old, leaving her expecting a seventh child.

 The widowed Marguerite became a great servant of the poor.
 When she was in her late 30s, she and three other women, who also took special interest in the poor, secretly made vows similar to those taken by a nun.
 They were unable to do so openly because the king of France would not allow it.
 He wanted French Canadian women to marry and have many children to help populate the new country.

 When Marguerite was forty-six years old, she took over a hospital in Montreal.
 That hospital was the location of the museum we toured yesterday.